HR · Lansing

 Exactly what you get

 HR software that produces certified payroll and prevailing wage natively, handles workers split across government and private jobs, and tracks fringe benefits in the format State of Michigan reviewers expect, alongside standard onboarding and PTO.
-It pairs with a field service management system if your crews are mobile, accounting software for the books, and business intelligence dashboards for labor-cost reporting across contracts.
+It pairs with a field service management system if your crews are mobile, accounting software for the books, and business intelligence (BI) dashboards for labor-cost reporting across contracts.

 How to choose a developer in Lansing